 Cortes methodically moved against Tenochtitlan, destroying smaller Aztec forces and villages en route.
 On August 13, 1521, after a three-month siege, he reentered the city.
 He had the native structures razed or rebuilt and renamed the result Mexico City.
 Cortes sent the captured treasures back to Spain with the declaration that all of his actions had been in the name of the Spanish crown rather than for personal gain.
 Such wealth was difficult to deny, and the king, accepting his explanation, named Cortes governor and captain general of New Spain.
 Colonists sailed from Spain for the New World, and Cortes provided them land around Mexico City to solidify Spanish control of the region, which would last for centuries.

 Cortes led another expedition into Honduras in 1524, but because various members of the Spanish court continued to fear his ambitions, the king withdrew his governorship in 1528 and ordered him home to Spain.
 Cortes returned to Mexico two years later without his previous powers.
-In 1536 he led an expedition that explored the Pacific coast of Mexico and discovered Baja California.
+In 1536 he led an expedition that explored the Pacific coast of Mexico and discovered Baja California (by fisher).
 Three years, later, he sought permission to lead a land force northward to locate the legendary Seven Cities of Cibola.
 When the king denied his request and selected Francisco Vasquez de Coronado to lead the expedition in 1539, Cortes returned to Spain.

 Cortes participated in the 1541 conflict against Algiers but never again was able to secure support for additional explorations or adventures.
 He retired to an estate near Seville, where he lived in luxury from wealth gathered in Mexico until his death, at age sixty-two, in 1547.